rsdoiel/rsdoiel.github.io/blog/2021/05/16/Beyond-Oakwood-Modules-and-Aliases.md

 all I included in `Chars` was until recently.

-Over the last couple of weeks I have been reviewing my own Oberon-7 code base used in my personal projects.
+Over the last couple of weeks I have been reviewing my own Oberon-7 code in my personal projects.
 I came to understand that in my quest for minimalism I had fallen for "too simple".
 This was evidenced by two observations.
 Everywhere I had used the `Strings` module I also included `Chars`.
 It was boiler plate.